Boronia keysii: Distribution and habitat

 Key's boronia is usually found in the ecotone between forest and heath and commonly as an understorey species in open forest.
 It is only known from the Cooloola region near Lake Cootharaba.

+Conservation

-ConservationBoronia keysii is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Queensland Government Nature Conservation Act 1992.
+Boronia keysii is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Queensland Government Nature Conservation Act 1992.
 The main threats to the species include changes to the water table, inappropriate fire regimes and invasion by exotic pines from nearby plantations.